Icinga/icinga2/doc/10-language-reference.md

       check_interval = len(MyGroups) * 1m
     }

-A list of available functions is available in the [Built-in functions and methods](#builtin-functions) chapter.
+A list of available functions is available in the [Library Reference](10-library-reference.md#library-reference) chapter.

 ## <a id="dictionary-operators"></a> Assignments